Vonage-Community/sample-serversdk-java-springboot/README.md

 - `VONAGE_APPLICATION_ID`: Vonage application UUID.
 - `VONAGE_PRIVATE_KEY_PATH`: Absolute path to the private key associated with your Vonage application.
 - `VCR_PORT`: Port to run the demo on.
 By default, this is `8080`.
+- `VONAGE_SERVER_URL`: The public base URL for the application.
+For example, this might be your ngrok instance URL.

 Other parameters can be provided for convenience or defaults for pre-populating certain fields.
 These are: